mxtdsg/hangman/README.md

 Used one table 'User' to record users' id, username, number of wins/loses, and the most recent game info, which includes: current guessing word, guesses, number of guesses left, whether the game has finished/won.

-User only needs username to login in, and can resume an abandoned game.
+User only needs username to log in, and can resume an abandoned game.

 Game supports keyboards input.
 User can only guess one alphabetical letter at a time.
 When the game is won, a green Modal would pop, and a red one when lost.
 The actual word would be shown when finished.
 User would be given the chance to play again.